silaev/mongodb-replica-set/README.md

         ) {
             //start it
             mongoDbReplicaSet.start();
+            assertNotNull(mongoDbReplicaSet.getReplicaSetUrl());

             //get a primary node
             final MongoNode masterNode = mongoDbReplicaSet.getMasterMongoNode(
                 mongoDbReplicaSet.getMongoRsStatus().getMembers()
             );

-            //cut of masterNode from network
+            //cut off the primary node from network mongoDbReplicaSet.disconnectNodeFromNetwork(masterNode);
-            mongoDbReplicaSet.disconnectNodeFromNetwork(masterNode);
-            //wait until a new master is elected that is different from the masterNode mongoDbReplicaSet.waitForMasterReelection(masterNode);
+            //wait until a new primary is elected that is different from the masterNode mongoDbReplicaSet.waitForMasterReelection(masterNode);
             assertThat(
                 mongoDbReplicaSet.nodeStates(mongoDbReplicaSet.getMongoRsStatus().getMembers()),